Rookfighter/bayes-filter-cpp/README.md

 apt-get install libeigen3-dev
 ```

-Then you can simply copy the header files into your project or install
+Then you can simply copy the source files into your project or install
-them using the CMake build system.
+the library using the CMake build system.

 ```bash
 cd path/to/repo